ckeditor/ckeditor5/docs/updating/nim-migration/predefined-builds.md

 	```
 	</details>

-5. Unlike when using predefined builds, now you are free to customize the editor by adding or removing plugins.
-However, before you do that, test the editor to ensure that it works as expected.
+5. Unlike when using predefined builds, you are now free to customize the editor by adding or removing plugins.
+However, before you do this, you should test the editor to make sure it works as expected.

-## Migration steps: CDN
+### CDN

-One notable difference between the old and new CDN builds is that the former uses `<script>` tags while the later uses `<script type="module">` tag, which behaves differently in some cases.
-For more information, see this [MDN page explaining differences between modules and standard scripts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#other_differences_between_modules_and_standard_scripts).
+If you are using the predefined builds from CDN, follow the steps below.

-If you are using the predefined builds from npm, follow the steps below:
+One notable difference between the old and new CDN builds is that the former uses `<script>` tags while the latter uses `<script type="module">` tags, which behave differently in some cases.
+For more information, see this [MDN page explaining the differences between modules and standard scripts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#other_differences_between_modules_and_standard_scripts).

-1. Start by removing `<script>` tags containing the old build.
+1. Start by removing the `<script>` tags that contain the old build.

 	```html
 	<script src="https://cdn.ckeditor.com/ckeditor5/<VERSION>/classic/ckeditor.js"></script>